HOW THE NEW COVENANT OPERATES (EXCERPT OF EXCEPT YOUR RIGHTEOUSNESS SHALL EXCEED…)

 Spiritually the day star, or morning star, is the Lord Jesus.

-I Jesus have sent mine angel to testify unto you these things in the churches.
-I am the root and the offspring of David, and the bright and morning star.
+“I, Jesus, have sent My angel to testify to you these things in the churches.
+I am the Root and the Offspring of David, the Bright and Morning Star.”
 (Revelation 22:16)

 As we keep the commandments of the Lord the Day of the Lord dawns in our heart and the King, the Lord Jesus, ascends to the throne.
 Only then are we eligible and competent to govern the nations of the earth.